 The intake process takes you through the following steps:

 - You will be placed in a holding cell.
 If the jail is busy, you will have to wait a while to get processed.

-- The first step is that you will answer a bunch of questions, such as what is your legal name, street address, birthdate and a contact person.
+- The first step is that you will answer a bunch of questions, such as what your legal name is, street address, birthdate and a contact person.